asar1245/Sebastian-AyalaRuano/content/project/Kolekti/index.md

 Kolekti was meant to be a friendly and innovative **webpage that gathered information from workers in labor informality and employers**, creating a community where all people could interact with each other and **generating suitable work opportunities**.

 In this way, we created a **different way to collect and share data**.
 Kolekti’s architecture was based on two main data management schemes: **Open Data** and **Data Privacy**.
 The information would not only be available to everyone and give valuable insight, but it would also be protected, it would be anonymous and **the people who voluntarily share their data, will receive a lot of benefits**.
-These advantages include access to courses, events, informative blogs, a job portal, and a forum.
-The only thing we ask from the users in return is that they share their information about their employment status with us.
+These advantages included access to courses, events, informative blogs, a job portal, and a forum.
+The only thing we asked from the users in return was their employment status information.

-Our solution would be able to present **reliable and up-to date information about the labor situation in Ecuador**, and at the same time, it would **create a community** in which people can learn, meet other people, solve their doubts and maybe even motivate themselves enough to start their own businesses.
+Our solution was able to present **reliable and up-to date information about the labor situation in Ecuador**, and at the same time, it **created a community** in which people can learn, meet other people, solve their doubts and maybe even motivate themselves enough to start their own businesses.

 With this technological solution **we were the winners of this hackaton**.